pluma-lms/pluma-lms-php/README.md

 Currently, installation requires the system administrator to simply enter "settings.php" and modify the variables to satisfy their environments.
 Then, create the database as specified.
 We will probably add a database creation script soon.

 After that, your installation is complete.
 Pluma LMS (PHP) is committed to minimal setup and absolutely no shell script BS is needed, unless you prefer it.
-(That being said, daemon scripts like a hypothetical ```launchPluma.sh``` will never exist.)
+(Daemon scripts like a hypothetical ```launchPluma.sh``` will never exist.)

 # Contributions
 Anybody is welcome to contribute to Pluma LMS's code.
 Please fork our repository, make changes, and create a pull request.
 When you have done so, our core team will review your contribution and ensure it is beneficial for Pluma and reflects our design principles.

 # To-do list
 - [ ] Integrate language selector using $_SESSION and DB
-- [ ] SQLite support across-the-board
 - [ ] Move away from iframes, move towards dynamic getting HTML like Node.js flavor is doing
+- [ ] SQLite support
+- [x] Vitals
 - [ ] Notifications
 - [ ] Grades
 - [ ] Calendar